 For this painless test, an ultrasound technician uses a handheld wand on the outside of your neck.
-The wand makes sound waves that bounce off the tissue inside the carotid artery in your neck to create images.
+It makes sound waves that bounce off the tissue inside the carotid artery in your neck to create images.

 Who should get it?
-If your doctor suspects you've had a stroke or mini stroke (if you've had a loss of vision, for example), you're definitely a candidate for this test, says cardiologist Mark F. Sasse, MD.
-He's an associate professor of cardiovascular medicine at the University of Alabama at Birmingham School of Medicine.
-If you have a blockage greater than 50%, your doctor may recommend yearly carotid ultrasound testing.
+If your doctor suspects you've had a stroke or mini stroke (if you've had a loss of vision, for example), you're definitely a candidate for this test, says cardiologist Mark F. Sasse, MD, associate professor of cardiovascular medicine at the University of Alabama at Birmingham School of Medicine.
+If you have a blockage greater than 50%, your doctor may suggest you get a carotid ultrasound every year.

-If you haven't had any previous stroke symptoms, your doctor would check you with a stethoscope first.
+If you haven't had any previous stroke symptoms, your doctor will check you with a stethoscope first.
 He'll listen to the blood moving through your carotid artery.
-If he hears a "bruit," a noise related to uneven blood flow, then he might recommend a carotid ultrasound.
+If he hears a "bruit," a noise related to uneven blood flow, he might recommend a carotid ultrasound.

-Some doctors recommend a carotid ultrasound if you have two or more of these risk factors:
+Some doctors recommend the test if you have two or more risks for stroke:

-Cons: There's limited evidence that testing prevents stroke.
+Cons.
+There's limited evidence that it prevents stroke.
 Also, certain differences in your blood vessels can make the test less accurate, and you could need other tests.

 Coronary Calcium (Ultrafast CT Scan)

-An image of the heart is taken with a standard CT-scan machine in this test.
+A standard CT-scan machine takes an image of your heart in this test.
 It measures how much calcium has built up in the plaque in your arteries.
-There's a strong link between the amount of calcium in your arteries and having coronary heart disease, including how widespread the disease is.

 Who should get it?
 Henry Patrick, MD, a cardiologist in Baton Rouge, LA, says the test is useful for middle-aged people who have: